-A 1961 science ficton film directed and produced by Irwin Allen.Earth's Van Allen radiation belts have caught on fire, causing the global temperature to rise day by day, which threatens to end all life in three weeks.
-Admiral Nelson (Walter Pidgeon), who has constructed an experimental nuclear submarine called Seaview, sets out on a mission to restore he planet to its normal state.The film became the basis for a television series.
+A 1961 science ficton film produced, directed, and co-written by Irwin Allen.Earth's Van Allen radiation belts have caught on fire, causing the global temperature to rise day by day, which threatens to end all life in three weeks.
+Admiral Nelson (Walter Pidgeon), who has constructed an experimental nuclear submarine called Seaview, sets out on a mission to restore he planet to its normal state.The film became the basis for a television series later in the decade.

 This film has examples of:

-- Berserk Button: Crane explodes when he encounters Alvarez giving a sermon on the Seaview's mess room about how all efforts will ultimately be worthless and all that is best to do for the crew is to make their peace with God.
-As he puts it, what the crew needs least of right now is to have some doom-sayer on board bringing their spirits down.
+- Berserk Button: Crane explodes when he finds Alvarez giving a sermon to the crew in the Seaview's mess room about how all their efforts will ultimately prove worthless and all that is left for them to do is to make their peace with God.
+As he puts it, what the crew needs least of all right now is to have some doom-sayer on board bringing their spirits down.

 - Communications Officer: Sparks.
-He is the first to get very distressed when the increment in atmospheric radiation makes it impossible to contact anybody.
+He is the first to get very distressed whe increment in atmospheric radiation makes it impossible to contact anybody.

 - Deus Ex Nukina: To stop the world from turning into a dried husk, a nuclear missile must be fired to the Van Allen radiation belts from the Marianas.

 - The Fundamentalist: Alvarez believes that it's God's will that Earth should burn up, and is one of the two saboteurs onboard Seaview.

 - Giant Squid: A gigantic octopus attacks the Seaview as it is nearing its goal, and is driven away by electricity.
 Earlier in the film, an actual giant squid attacks the divers repairing the transatlantic phone line on the ocean bottom.